Enrollment

 55.1% of students at Miami Lakes Educational Center are eligible for free lunch, compared to the Florida average of 52.0%.

-Miami Lakes Educational Center has a Resource Investment Index of 54/100 (C-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Miami Lakes Educational Center has a Resource Investment Index of 53/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).